What is a TXT File?

 How do I open a TXT file?

-Opening a TXT file is straightforward.
+Opening a TXT file is simple.